lqp276/lwe_proto/README.md

 With **lwe_proto** We just care about the message ID and layout, whenever We want add new messages or change the message format, We just need change the definition file, then use **lwe_proto** to generate the  **Encode/Decode** logic

 In my work, I write the server in golang, and SDK in C for Android/iOS/Windows platform, for security reasons, Here only open source the golang generator.
 It is easy to write generator for other languages.

+# why not proto buffer
+Proto buffer is a powerful protocol format compiler, You should first consider use it unless:
+> 1. You need fullly control the message bianry layout
+> 2. You want keep the project dependency as less as possible

 # examples